The working capital cycle for most companies involves several key steps:

 Negative working capital cycle may signal financial distress or overreliance on short-term financing.

-The Working Capital Cycle in financial modeling represents the time it takes for a company to convert its investments in raw materials into cash from sales.
+The Working Capital Cycle in financial modelling represents the time it takes for a company to convert its investments in raw materials into cash from sales.
 It encompasses inventory turnover, accounts receivable collection, and accounts payable payment periods.
 A shorter cycle indicates efficient cash flow management, while a longer cycle may strain liquidity.
-Financial modeling incorporates this cycle to assess a company's operational efficiency, liquidity position, and overall financial health.
-By analyzing the components of the working capital cycle, businesses can optimize cash flow, improve profitability, and make informed strategic decisions for sustainable growth.
+Financial modelling incorporates this cycle to assess a company's operational efficiency, liquidity position, and overall financial health.
+By analysing the components of the working capital cycle, businesses can optimise cash flow, improve profitability, and make informed strategic decisions for sustainable growth.

 How to reduce the working capital cycle?